Week Two

 Day #11: Advance and Advocate for Equitable Food Policy

 01 Learn Many racial and food justice advocates recognize the need for a fundamental transformation of how food is produced, processed, and distributed and/or shared in our communities.
 Such a transformation would need to center the human right to nutritious food for all people, focusing first and foremost upon the people who are not equitably served by our current food systems.
-This level of transformation will require changing our behaviors at individual, institutional, and cultural levels.
-Therefore, new local, regional, national, and global policies —changing laws and regulations while providing the necessary resources —
+This level of transformation requires changing our behaviors at individual, institutional, and cultural levels.
+Therefore, new local, regional, national, and global policies —changing laws and regulations while providing the necessary resources — are

 Day #10: Advance Nutrition Equity and The Right to Nutritious Food